Lewis County, New York Genealogy Guide

 Lewis County, NY Courthouse

 The Lewis County Courthouse is located in Lowville, New York.
 Also contact local Town Clerks.
 They are responsible for vast amounts of local information from deeds, property transfers, and genealogical materials.
 Research on place and road names, the history of property transfers and much more are available through your Town Clerk.
 They are a tremendous resources.
 Learn More About State of New York Court, Tax, Land and Probate Records.

 Please contact the each clerk's department to confirm mailing address, hours, fees and other information before visiting or requesting information because contact information sometimes changes.
 The Clerk's Office DOES NOT DO RESEARCH.
 The documents are available to interested parties, barring confidential issues.
 Most staff will assist people in finding the materials, but it is up to the individual to do the research.

-The following dates indicates what vital, land, probate, and court records are in Lewis county or in the Tennessee State Library & Archives.
+The following dates indicates what vital, land, probate, and court records are in Lewis county.
 The date listed for each category of record is usually the earliest registration filed.
 The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.

 - U.S. Federal Census Mortality Schedules: 1850, 1860, 1870 and 1880

 - Selected U.S. Federal Census Agriculture Schedules: 1850, 1860, 1870 and 1880

 - Selected U.S. Federal Census Industry Schedules: 1850, 1860, 1870 and 1880